fullspectrumprocessing/HempUP-Gatsby/README.md

 # TO-DOs

+### Need to dorp all pages from the header using padding and/or margins compare about opage and store page with other pages

 - Brand Statement
 - Shopping Cart
   - use local storage in conjunction with global state/store to hold items for users